secretstartups/handbook/finance/payroll/index.html.md

 1. The invoice will be visible in BambooHR at that time
 1. Note - Once Payroll approved the invoice, any corrections to that invoice must be edit by Payroll through correction request(s) email to       nonuspayroll@gitlab.com
 1. All invoices will be approve by Payroll by the 9th of each month
-1. For expense reimbursement, team member will need to submit through Expensify and report(s) must be approved by managers by the 8th of each month
+1. For expense reimbursement, team member will need to submit through Navan Expense and report(s) must be approved by managers by the 8th of each month
 1. Accounts Payable will approve all expense reports by the 8th of each month and forward to Payroll.
 1. If the 8th fall on the holidays or weekend, then the due date will move to the last business day before the 8th.
 1. For all new hires starting after the 8th of each month, then the current month payment will be paid with the following month's invoice as separate payment.
 For example, new joiner who joined after 8th April to submit pro-rated April salary invoice by the 8th of the following month, which is 8th of May.